 Although the tax return filing deadline has come and gone, it’s never too early to start planning for next year’s tax return.
 With that in mind, let’s take a look at some common summertime situations that could affect your taxes:

 Military personnel and their families face unique life challenges with their duties, expenses, and transitions.
 As such, military members may qualify for tax benefits not available to civilians.
 For example, they don’t have to pay taxes on some types of income.
 Special rules may lower the tax they owe or allow them more time to file and pay their federal taxes.

-When it comes to working on your taxes, earlier is better, but many people find preparing their tax return to be stressful and frustrating and wait until the last minute.
-Complicating matters this year is tax reform and the newly redesigned Form 1040.
+When it comes to working on your taxes, earlier is better, but many people find preparing their tax return stressful and frustrating and wait until the last minute.
 If you’ve been procrastinating on filing your tax return this year, here are eight tips that might help.

 Many people assume tax planning is the same as tax preparation, but the two are quite different.
 Let’s take a closer look:

 Year-end tax planning is an essential part of maximizing the tax burden of small businesses.
 Here’s what business owners need to know about tax changes for 2021.

 For many nonprofits and taxpayers alike, Giving Tuesday is the start of the charitable giving season.
 While most organizations are legitimate, taxpayers should always research charities before donating.
 It is also a good idea to understand the expanded tax benefits of giving to causes that mean something to you personally.
 Taxpayers should also know that they may be able to deduct donations to tax-exempt organizations on their tax returns.